djedynak259/spotify-project/README.md

-By the way, this code would be an amaziny way to use the spotify API to discover new artists and tracks to DJ ;)
+By the way, this code would be an amazing way to use the Spotify API to discover new artists and tracks to DJ ;)